sandervandevelde/MQTTBrokerPrivatePreview/README.md

 The Microsoft Azure Messaging team invites you and your organization to preview the MQTT broker functionality in Event Grid.
 During this preview, we will provide full support with a high level of engagement from the Azure Messaging product group.
 Please note that this preview is available by invitation only and requires an NDA.
 By participating in the private preview, you agree to the [Terms of Use](https://www.microsoft.com/legal/terms-of-use).
 Please submit the [form](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbRxdDENSpgZtIq581m55eAQpURURXNEw4UkpTOEdNVTVXSllLQVhBUUo0US4u) to signup for private preview.
 We look forward to your feedback as you leverage this capability.
 You can submit your feedback using this [form](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbRxdDENSpgZtIq581m55eAQpURDA2RVRTV1VBSUQ2MDBCM1g3WkY4Q1k2Sy4u).

-The preview is currently available in East US 2 EUAP region.
+The preview is currently available in Canary East US 2 EUAP region.

 Please reach out to us with questions and comments at askmqtt@microsoft.com.